 Top UK Universities For Medicine - Ranking & League Table

-Check out our full guide on the top universities offering medical degrees to study at in the UK.
+Searching for the best universities for medicine in the UK?
+Check out our full guide on the top UK universities offering medical degrees.
 We’ve also curated a list of high-ranking universities which offer affordable, globally-recognized qualifications for Medicine.

 Table of Contents

-The University League Table for Medicine shows some of the top ranking universities to study Medicine in the UK.
+The University League Table for Medicine shows some of the top ranking medical schools in the UK.
 We’ve compiled a list of universities you should look out for, sorted by UK and global ranking as well entry requirements.

 |1||University of Oxford||1||4||Oxford||A*AA||39 points||7||£44,935|